CBD, THC, Cannabis, and Your Memory

 You also won’t forget significant facts or information, like your date of birth or your name or something along those lines.
 It does not take away your long term memories which you have stored deeply embedded into your brain.

 However, one concern is possibly valid.
 Cannabis users who consume high levels of cannabis over prolonged periods may experience an adverse effect on long term memory.

 For example, habitual stoners who use much cannabis over the course of many years (like five or more) may begin to see a decrease overall in their brain health and memory.
 A study found that people in this category tend to have poorer verbal memory recall than people who did not have this same marijuana habit.

 CBD and Memory

-Moreover, CBD is nontoxic.
+Moreover, CBD is non-toxic.
 It may help to counteract THC’s impairing effects if you use them both in combination.
-CBD may even have the power to reverse cognitive damage on your brain and repair it for the future.

 Also, it’s clear that CBD would be a much safer alternative to alcohol use.
 Alcohol commonly causes blackouts when people drink too much.
 These are complete losses of periods and can be very scary to experience.

 Did you know our bodies use the endocannabinoid system to produce cannabinoids of our own?